simpleanalytics/blog/_posts/2018-11-09-why-privacy-first-products-will-make-business-sense.md

   "In order to safe-guard your personal freedom, it is required that you have control over your personal information."
 I believe privacy is a right which is disappearing to leave room to convenience as they say it.
 Within the last years it became obvious that consumer data is increasingly collected, stored and processed for online as well as offline purposes.
 ---

-_Note: this guest post is a repost of 2015, but it is still very relevant today._
+_Note: this guest post is a re-post of 2015, but it is still very relevant today._

 > "In order to safe-guard your personal freedom, it is required that you have control over your personal information."
 Walter Leibbrandt, CSIR